New Ship Model Gallery

 A new gallery of large-scale models from the Museum’s premier collection will highlight 19th-and 20th-century ships.
 Also featured will be a new ship model maker’s stand.

-Cat Fight: How Technology Wins the America’s Cup
+Speed and Innovation: How Technology Wins the America’s Cup

 Opening May 25, 2017